lcrespom/resty/README.md

 ## ToDo
 - All HTTP verbs
-- Parse and use command-line Parameters
+- Parse and use command-line parameters